-The key strategic and operational objectives for 1996, which were weighted from 0% to 27% of total bonus opportunity, varied by individual and included employee safety, Vision 2000 goals, customer satisfaction, business development, strategic acquisitions, technology innovation, management succession and employee development, process improvement, total quality management and environmental protection.
+The key strategic and operational objectives for 1997, which were weighted from 0% to 27% of total bonus opportunity, varied by individual and included employee safety, Vision 2000 goals, customer satisfaction, business development, strategic acquisitions, technology innovation, management succession and employee development, process improvement, total quality management, and environmental protection.

-On February 4, 1997, the Committee reviewed and approved the 1996 annual bonus awards for executive officers.
+On February 3, 1998, the Committee reviewed and approved the 1997 annual bonus awards for executive officers.
 Initial bonus amounts were assigned to each executive officer (except Messrs.
-Coker and Browning) based on the scoring of financial goal attainment and subjective evaluations of how well the personalized objectives were met.
+Coker, Browning, DeLoach, and Moran) based on the scoring of financial goal attainment and subjective evaluations of how well the personalized objectives were met.
 In some cases the Committee used additional discretion based on its assessment of individual performance and internal equity in the determination of final bonus amounts.
-Mr. Coker's bonus, which reflects the Committee's assessment of his contribution and efforts in 1996, is shown under the "Bonus" caption in the Summary Compensation Table on Page 17.
-In setting the amount the Committee considered, in addition to the record level of earnings per share, his performance in leading the Company and his role in establishing strategic initiatives and implementing operational plans.
-The amount of Mr. Coker's bonus was less than the maximum that could have been paid under the earnings per share schedule adopted for him by the Committee in early 1996.
-Mr. Browning's bonus award also was determined in the same manner as Mr. Coker's bonus award.
+Mr. Coker's bonus, which reflects the Committee's assessment of his contribution and efforts in 1997, is shown under the "Bonus" caption in the Summary Compensation Table on Page 18.
+In setting the amount the Committee considered, in addition to the record level of earnings per share (excluding the one-time asset impairment charge), his performance in leading the Company and his role in establishing strategic initiatives and implementing operational plans.
+The amount of Mr. Coker's bonus was less than the maximum that could have been paid under the earnings per share schedule adopted for him by the Committee in early 1997.
+Messrs.
+Browning, DeLoach and Moran's bonus awards also were determined in the same manner as Mr. Coker's bonus award.